dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 108 =
+* Fixed issues with default publisher image logo missing and the customizer option missing.

 = 107 =
 * The file /inc/woo-commerce/style.css got accidently moved into the wrong folder, just putting it back in the correct folder.